UNINETTSigma2/documentation/apps/userinstallsw.md

 Note the easybuild folder in the path, this is a tip for housekeeping and not strictly required.
 This will give the path structure as for the local case, with the software and modulefiles installed in **cluster/projects/nnXXXXk/easybuild**.

+A bit more elegant, since the long and horrid path is used thrice, you may do this:

+	projsw=/cluster/projects/nnXXXXk/easybuild
+	mkdir -p $projsw
+	eb rjags-4-6-intel-2017b-R-3.4.3.eb --fetch --prefix=$projsw
+	eb rjags-4-6-intel-2017b-R-3.4.3.eb --dryrun --prefix=$projsw
 ###For more advanced settings:

 Please check upon options with